jldec/pub-util/README.md

 - select functions from node `util`, `querystring`, and `path`

 ### TODO
-- this module is likely to undergo siginificant changes before v1.0
 - cleanup
-- factor out `slugify` and `parseLabel`
 - optimize and slim-down (lodash?)
 - browser-testing